restorecommerce/chassis-srv/README.md

 ## Examples

-Code examples can be found in directory example.
+Code examples are in the example directory.
 The examples require a running Kafka instance.
 Commands to run the examples:
 ```